jasencblog/jasencblog.github.io/_posts/2015-07-20-atom-to-sublime.markdown

 date:   2015-07-20
 ---

 I was a really big fan of [Atom](http://atom.io), and still am actually.
 But unfortunately I had to put it away for a while.
 The thing is it would start up fine but then would get very laggy after about 30 seconds.
 To the point where it couldn't keep up with me typing.
-After a week or so of trying to work around it and trouble shoot it on my own, including running in 'atom --safe' and even deleting '~/.atom', I needed something that would keep up.
+After a week or so of trying to work around it and trouble shoot it on my own, including running in `atom --safe` and even deleting `~/.atom`, I needed something that would keep up.

 I had messed around with [Brackets](http://brackets.io) before but for some reason I really don't like it.
 I can't really put my finger on it.
 With that said there really are some great features to the program, like a keyboard shortcut that brings up contextual help for CSS selectors and attributes.